what is integrative identity coaching?

-Every human being has blind spots.
+We are all complex beings, made up of many different parts and preferences and perspectives.
+Every human has blind spots.
 We all have things we can't see about ourselves that get in our way of good health, more balance and real success.
-As a coach, I can help you see these things and overcome them so you feel more clear, more confident and able to move forward in your life.
+As a coach, I can help you see these things and overcome them so you feel more clear and more confident about your whole life.

 Anorexia.
 Acne.
 Insomnia.
 GI issues.
 Gender dysphoria.
 Depression.
 Anxiety.
 Suicidal thoughts.
 Despair.
 Grief.
 Chronic joint pain.
 Sinus infections.
 Seasonal and good allergies.
 Mood swings.
 Bloating.
 Weight gain/loss.
 Headaches.
 Fatigue.
-I think that's a pretty comprehensive list.
+I think that's most if not all of them.

 how are you different from a life coach?

-The foundation of my coaching is good nutrition and lifestyle habits as well as self-awareness and self-compassion.
-If you feel good physically, it feels more possible to make changes in your life.
-I also coach you on listening and time management and other goals but your health and sense of identity is my main focus.
+My coaching foundation is good nutrition and lifestyle habits as well as self-awareness and self-compassion.
+If you feel good physically, you feel more able to make changes in your life.
+I also coach you on listening and time management goals but your health and sense of identity is my main focus.

 how did you know you wanted to be a coach?

 I initially thought I wanted to be a school counselor.
 I chose to be a coach instead because the program was shorter and the cost was less.
 I wasn't 100% sure it was right until I started the program.
 Then it was like the perfect thing I never knew existed!
-I did end up getting my Master's degree years later but not because I thought I needed it to be a better coach--I just wanted it.
+I did end up getting my Master's degree in behavioral and cultural change a few years later but not because I thought I needed it to be a better coach--I just wanted it.
 Being a coach was the perfect choice for me because it totally transformed me as a person, first and foremost.

 what's the most challenging part of working for yourself?